 Wrapping Up

-In 2008, the United Nations has designated the 8th of June as World Oceans Day to celebrate our connection to the seas & oceans and to create awareness about protection & conservation.
+In 2008, the United Nations designated the 8th of June as World Oceans Day to celebrate our connection to the seas & oceans and to create awareness about protection & conservation.

-In 2015, the United Nation’s 2030 agenda for sustainable development defined Oceans as the Sustainable Development Goal (SDG) number 14.
+In 2015, the United Nation’s 2030 Agenda for Sustainable Development defined Oceans as the Sustainable Development Goal (SDG) number 14.
 This goal includes cooperation between the stakeholders, focusing on marine conservation, and developing mechanisms for the sustainable use of ocean resources.

 Having said that, it is equally essential for all of us to understand the importance of oceans in our lives.
 Whether you stay near the shore or further away in the big city, the oceans are essential for our survival.